Sampreet/sync_bi_uni/README.md

 └───README.md
 ```

-Here, `foo` represents the module or system and `bar` represents the version.
+Here, `foo` represents the module or class and `bar` represents the version.

 ## Installing Dependencies